-SFAS 157 defines fair value, establishes a framework for measuring fair value under generally accepted accounting principles and enhances disclosures about fair value measurements.
-Fair value is defined under SFAS 157 as the price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-Valuation techniques used to measure fair value under SFAS 157 must maximize the use of observable inputs and minimize the use of unobservable inputs.
-SFAS 157 classifies the inputs used to measure fair value into the following hierarchy:
+We define fair value as the price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
+Valuation techniques used to measure fair value maximize the use of observable inputs and minimize the use of unobservable inputs.
+We classify the inputs used to measure fair value into the following hierarchy:

-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities - Level 2 Unadjusted quoted prices in active markets for similar assets or liabilities, or
+Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities

+Level 2 Unadjusted quoted prices in active markets for similar assets or liabilities, or